nicon8/immudb_syslog/README.md

 ```
 python3 -m immudb_syslog -s -l "0.0.0.0" -p 1514 -c default
 ```
-Once it is running, to test the server you can type on another shell:
+Once it is running, you can test the server typing in another shell:
 ```
 logger -n 127.0.0.1 -P 1514 -p 1 -t test -d -i -- I'm very important and I want to be store safely
 ```